We've independently reviewed this article to make sure it's as accurate as we can make it.

 Lastly, it’s just good practice to find problems and fix them when you can.
 It’s good for the equipment and great for your return on investment.

-6. Preventing Leaks in the Future
+How to Prevent Leaks in the Future

 Sounds great, right?
 As if you can tell exactly where a leak will occur and get out in front of it like some kind of swamp cooler mystic.